David F. Curtis, PhD

 Child and Adolescent Psychology, Fellowship, Boston Children’s Hospital/Harvard Medical School

-David F. Curtis, PhD, is a licensed child and adolescent psychologist in UT Health Austin Pediatric Psychiatry at Dell Children’s.
+David F. Curtis, PhD, is a licensed pediatric psychologist in UT Health Austin Pediatric Psychiatry at Dell Children's, a clinical partnership between Dell Children's Medical Center and UT Health Austin.
 He specializes in working with children and their families across primary care, outpatient, and school settings.
 Additionally, Dr. Curtis is an associate professor in the Dell Medical School Department of Psychiatry and Behavioral Sciences.

 Dr. Curtis currently serves as the Director of Psychology Training at the Texas Child Study Center at Dell Children’s Medical Center.
 Prior to his arrival at the Texas Child Study Center, he directed the Pediatric Primary Care Psychology and ADHD Behavior Therapy programs at Texas Children’s Hospital.
 His clinical and research interests focus on improving behavioral interventions for children with disruptive behavior problems, primary care based behavioral health services and physician education, and reflective practices in clinical supervision and training.
 He is currently studying the effectiveness of novel behavioral and technology-based interventions for children with ADHD and ODD, physician readiness for integrated care, and pediatricians’ implementation of universal screening methods for psychosocial concerns in primary care.